ropensci/roweb3/content/blog/2024-12-01-forks-upstream-relationship/index.md

 Do you plan trying to contribute back to upstream?
 What challenges have you faced?
 What techniques have you found useful to maintain your fork?

+**Thank you to Mark Padgham, Richard Litt, Will Gearty and Yanina Bellini Saibene for their insights during the coworking session and their comments during the production of this post.**